zonika/rps-game-app-web-0715-public/README.md

   run GameApp
 ```

+The project base has been updated with the correct configuration.
+Feel
+free to use this branch, which includes a solution to part 1 and has
+been correctly configured (minus a few things).

 ### Get the tests to pass

 Create an RPSGameResults model backed by Sequel and get the tests passing.